Why Choose Us

 3. How many hours have you spent on mediated matters?

 Since many family law attorneys mediate very rarely, asking how long they’ve been mediating is the wrong question.
 Ask how often.
-Look for a professional with at least five hundred hours’ work on mediated matters.
+Look for a professional with at least two thousand hours’ work on mediated matters.
 This shows experience, and also dedication.

 4. How much will mediation cost?

 Most family lawyers charge a retainer and bill clients hourly.
 Like a tank of gas, the retainer needs to be refilled, so it’s important to ask the mediator what the total cost of your mediation will be.
 A well-experience mediator should be confident enough to put their cost estimate in writing.
-If you are working with a fixed-fee mediator, ask exactly what mediation includes link to FAQ – what does mediation include.
-Also, look for a range of fixed-fee options.
+If you are working with a fixed-fee mediator, look for a range of fixed-fee options.
 There is no one-size-fits all price for mediation since every matter is different.

 5. How do I know whether mediation will work for me?